Boy Scout Troop 31

 A number of boys and their families who are new to scouting may not be aware of how advancement and merit badges work.
 This section is intended to provide guidance in attaining rank advancement and obtaining merit badges.

 The advancement program for Boy Scouts has two phases.
 The first phase encompasses the ranks of Scout, Tenderfoot, Second Class, and First Class Scout.
-This phase is designed to teach the boy Scoutcraft skills, how to participate in a group environment, and to learn self-reliance.
+This phase is designed to teach each boy Scoutcraft skills, how to participate in a group environment, and to learn self-reliance.
 The second phase, consisting of the Star, Life, and Eagle ranks, is designed to help scouts develop leadership skills and to explore potential vocations and avocations through the attainment of merit badges.

-This phase is devoted to teaching the boy Scoutcraft skills that he will use throughout and beyond his scouting career.
+This phase is devoted to teaching each boy Scoutcraft skills that he will use throughout and beyond his scouting career.
 Each rank has a series of requirements that the scout must complete before he can attend a Scoutmaster’s conference and eventually a Board of Review session.
 As a scout rises through the ranks, the requirements become more difficult.

 Scouts, who have not yet attained the rank of First Class, should concentrate on completing the requirements for the next rank instead of attempting to obtain merit badges, with a few exceptions (see Merit Badge section).
 Requirements for each rank can be found in the Scout Handbook or on the BSA National website.
 Most requirements also include a reference of the handbook page(s) that contain the information used to satisfy the requirement.